Policy and Basic Approach

 Supporting Both Ways

 We are promoting flexibility in working hours and working conditions by establishing a flextime system with no core hours, shorter working hours for childcare, and the regional work system (limiting the area to which employees are transferred).
+In addition, we have established support measures that go beyond legal requirements, including paid leave for childbirth-related care and child nursing care, as well as partial subsidies for childcare expenses.
+We also provide information on company policies and internal systems through the “Childcare and Nursing Care Portal Site” on our internal intranet to support employees in utilizing these systems.
 Furthermore, we are strengthening internal awareness of the need to increase the percentage of men taking childcare leave.
-As a result, the rate of men taking childcare leave in fiscal 2023 was 73.7%, an increase of 12 percentage points from the previous fiscal year.
+As a result, the rate of men taking childcare leave in fiscal 2024 was 89.1%, an increase of 15.4 percentage points from the previous fiscal year.

 In addition to a refreshment leave system that can be taken after a certain number of years of service, the company also maintains a leave system for volunteer activities.